🇵🇭

 What taxes will I pay living in Philippines?

 Philippines uses a worldwide tax system.
 Capital gains are taxed at 6% (long-term) and dividends at 6%.
 There is no wealth tax.
 Tax residency kicks in after 183 days/year.
-A special regime (Executive/Managerial Preferential Tax Rate) may offer reduced rates.
+A special regime (Tax Exemption on Foreign-Sourced Income) may offer reduced rates.

 Can I get a visa to live in Quezon City long-term?